enanomapper/nano-lazar-paper/nano-lazar.md

 Biological nanoparticle properties
   ~ Protein interaction data from the eNanoMapper database (*Proteomics*)

-Nanoparticle fingerprints are a novel development for the characterisation of nanoparticles with well defined core and coating compounds.
+Nanoparticle MP2D fingerprints are a novel development for the characterisation of nanoparticles with well defined core and coating compounds.
 In this case it is possible to create molecular fingerprints for all of these compounds and use the union of these fingerprints as nanoparticle fingerprint.
-Based on our experience with small molecules we have selected MOLPRINT 2D fingerprints [@Bender04], which typically outperform predefined fingerprints (e.g. $MACCS$,
-$FP4$) for QSAR purposes.
+Based on our experience with small molecules we have selected MP2D fingerprints [@Bender04], which typically outperform predefined fingerprints (e.g. $MACCS$, $FP4$) for QSAR purposes.
 Despite its simplicity the concept works surprisingly well (see validation results) and enables toxicity predictions without measured properties.
 This can be useful e.g. for fast and cheap nanoparticle toxicity screening programs.

 ### Feature selection